workarea-commerce/workarea/docs/rails7-migration-patterns/jsbundling-rails-esbuild.md

 - `bin/rails assets:precompile`

-Many Rails deployments wire this automatically, but if your pipeline previously relied on Webpacker’s compilation step, you may need to add a build step explicitly.
+Many Rails deployments wire this automatically, but if your pipeline previously relied on Webpacker's compilation step, you may need to add a build step explicitly.

 ---